monsterkodi/kslash/README.md

 Returns [stat](https://nodejs.org/dist/latest/docs/api/fs.html#fs_class_fs_stats) of path p if it exists, null otherwise.

 The callback is optional.
-If provided, functionality will be executed synchronously and the callback will be called with result.
+If provided, functionality will be executed synchronously and the callback will be called with the result
-The same is true for the following functions that have a callback argument:

 ```coffeescript
 slash.exists p, (stat) -> if stat then # ...
 ```

+The same is true for the following functions that have a callback argument:

 ## isDir(p, cb) dirExists(p, cb)